We got it.

 Two Audiences, One Website

-Your precision machining company website serves two different audiences with completely different evaluation criteria.
+Precision machining company websites serve two different audiences with completely different evaluation criteria.
 Purchasing agents care about pricing, lead times, and vendor qualification paperwork.
-Engineers care about whether you can actually make the part.
+Engineers care about whether the shop can actually make the part.

-Most machining websites are built for the first audience.
-They list services, mention quality commitments, and include a contact form.
+What I often see on machining websites is content built for the first audience.
+Services listed, quality commitments mentioned, contact form included.
 This works fine for transactional buyers shopping quotes.

 But engineers aren't shopping quotes.
 They're determining technical fit before the RFQ ever gets issued.
-If your website doesn't pass engineering evaluation, purchasing never sees your name on the approved supplier list.
+If a website doesn't pass engineering evaluation, purchasing never sees that shop's name on the approved supplier list.

 Engineers Research Before Purchasing Gets Involved

-This means your website needs to convince an engineer before it ever needs to convince a buyer.
+This means machining websites need to convince an engineer before they ever need to convince a buyer.
 And engineers evaluate suppliers differently than purchasing agents do.

-An engineer scanning your website isn't looking for your company history or your commitment to customer service.
-They're looking for evidence that you understand their technical requirements and have the capability to meet them.
+An engineer scanning a website isn't looking for company history or commitment to customer service.
+They're looking for evidence that the shop understands their technical requirements and has the capability to meet them.

 Material Specifications Matter